 - secure benefits for local communities;

-- achieve a reasonable and sustainable balance with other FCS objectives.
+- achieve a reasonable and sustainable balance with our other objectives.

 For more information please contact Forest Renewables at:

 - Scottish Government: renewable energy

 Renewables planning advice and information from the Scottish Government.